 Substance Abuse Nurse

 As with other nursing careers, the first step in becoming a substance abuse nurse is to complete an Associate's Degree in Nursing or Bachelor of Science in Nursing degree to gain a general nursing education.
 For aspiring addiction nurses, elective courses in mental health will be particularly important.
 Once a nurse has completed schooling, they must pass the NCLEX-RN exam.
 From there, an RN may begin work as a substance abuse nurse.
-Once a nurse has completed 2,000 hours of professional nursing experience in the substance abuse sector and 30 hours of continuing education related to addictions nursing within the last three years, he or she may sit for the Certified Addictions Registered Nurse (CARN) certification exam offered by the International Nurses Society on Addictions.
-While not required for all substance abuse nursing positions, the CARN certification communicates a nurse's commitment to substance abuse nursing to prospective employers.
+Certain employers may require that the RN gain certification as a Certified Addictions Registered Nurse (CARN).

 A typical job posting for a substance abuse nurse position would likely include the following qualifications, among others specific to the type of employer and location: